ShadowAlzazel/ASCS-Fleet-Manager/README.md

-# ASCS-Fleet-Manager
+# ASCS Gacha Battler

-ASCS Space Battle and Fleet Manager (WIP)
+I'm making a turn based hex board ship game, in which your create ships and fleets.

-I am just trying to learn the more intracite parts of python classes
+Currenly I have the basic combat system workingg, and I'm working on balancing.